It's Not CrossFit's Fault, It's the Reinforcement System

 Topic: Functional Fitness

 Craig Marker, Ph.D., CSCS, SFGII, is a fitness enthusiast who has spent his life trying to help people improve their lives.
-He has been a university professor teaching psychology and research methods for about ten years.
+He is a professor at Mercer University teaching psychology and research methods.
 He works with students on how best to understand research and place it into context.
 He has published over fifty articles on psychology and research methods.
-As a researcher, he understands the latest cutting edge research on fat loss, muscle gain, sports performance, and...
+As a researcher, he understands the latest cutting edge research on fat loss, muscle gain, sports performance, and nutrition.
+As...
 Read More